What Congressional Republicans Really Think About the Russia Investigation

 But what do congressional Republicans actually think about the Russia controversy?
 And what would the investigation have to turn up for members to abandon the president and his agenda en masse?
 Is a breaking point of that sort even possible—and if so, what would it look like?

 Over the past week, I’ve put these questions to a wide range of GOP sources on Capitol Hill (granting most of them anonymity in an attempt to elicit more candor).
 Their answers varied, as did their relative levels of exasperation with Trump’s handling of the Russia affair.
 As one senior Senate aide told me, the private reactions from Republican lawmakers to the most recent spate of bombshells has run the gamut.
-“Some people are like, ‘This is bullshit, this just an effort to undermine Trump,’ then some are like, ‘Trump needs to be removed from office.’
+“Some people are like, ‘This is bullshit, this is just an effort to undermine Trump,’ then some are like, ‘Trump needs to be removed from office.’
 It’s all over the place.”

-But one one point, at least, there seems to be widespread consensus: All of them believe they’re already doing everything they can within reason to hold the president accountable—and they fiercely reject any argument to the contrary.
+But on one point, at least, there seems to be widespread consensus: All of them believe they’re already doing everything they can within reason to hold the president accountable—and they fiercely reject any argument to the contrary.

 One senior GOP aide, for example, described the outrage over Russia’s election meddling, as well as allegations of collusion, as “a lot of partisan noise” generated by opportunistic Democrats.
 “Is there a cybersecurity issue here that needs to be taken more seriously?
 Absolutely.
 But,” he added with a scoff, “democracy is not dying in darkness.”